observablehq/framework/docs/loaders.md

 # Data loaders

 **Data loaders** generate files — typically static snapshots of data — at build time.
-For example, a data loader might query a database and output a CSV or Parquet file, or server-side render a chart and output a PNG image.
+For example, a data loader might query a database and output a CSV file, or server-side render a chart and output a PNG image.

 Why generate data at build time?
 Conventional dashboards are often slow or unreliable because database queries are executed for each viewer on load.
-This conventional approach may also allow viewers to run arbitrary queries, increasing security risk by giving viewers more access than necessary.
 Data loaders, in contrast, encourage you to prepare static data snapshots at build time.
 This results in dashboards that load _instantly_ and without giving viewers more access than necessary.

 Data loaders can be written in any programming language.
 They can even invoke binary executables such as ffmpeg or DuckDB!
 For convenience, the Observable CLI has built-in support for common languages: JavaScript, TypeScript, Python, and R.